Questions? Give Us A Call.

 Let's take a look at each in turn.

-The potency of rosin can vary a lot, depending on the material and the pressure, temperature and time used to process it.
-At its best, rosin has the potential to achieve a potency above 90% (flower can reach at most 30%).
+The potency of SHO can vary a lot, depending on the material and the pressure, temperature and time used to process it.
+At its best, SHO has the potential to achieve a potency above 90% (flower can reach at most 30%).
 That makes rosin similar to other concentrates.
 The big difference is purity.

-Rosin is extracted using heat and pressure only.
-No solvents are used whatsoever.
+Solventless hash oil is extracted using heat and pressure only.
+No solvents are used whatsoever (as the word 'solventless' might suggest).
 That is what distinguishes rosin from other concentrates.

 The one SHO gets compared to most often is butane hash oil (BHO).
 BHO uses butane to remove the cannabinoids from the terpenes.
 While the butane is purged from the oil, some residual solvent usually remains.

 Moreover, the BHO extraction process allows you to cover up for low-quality starting material.
 The chemicals used make it possible to disguise moldy flower, cheap trim or some other undesirable material.